Garbage Pail Kids: Variations

 A smaller-sized card format was released in Australia and New Zealand.
 Each pack contained three stickers and the "peel here" arrow pointed to the top left area since there was no die-cut scoring.
 Initially in New Zealand, a Series 6 of the Garbage Pail Kids was released as a market test (this version was a mix of the United States Series 6 and 7).
-After this success, Series 1 was released in Australia and New Zealand known as The Garbage Gang and was identical to the United States version (albeit smaller in size).
+After this success, Series 1 was released in Australia and New Zealand known as The Garbage Gang and was identical to the United States version (although smaller in size).
 The first series was released in Australia and New Zealand in 1989 with different versions: the Australian stickers were darker, had a different banner and some of the names were changed to reflect cultural differences.
 From Series 2 onward, the same version was released in Australia and New Zealand.
 Series 4 was the last release of The Garbage Gang.